wadegroux/United-States-Accident-Analysis-Project/README.md

 ![image](https://github.com/wadegroux/United-States-Accident-Analysis-Project/assets/157087862/d89e247f-0dc8-4773-b734-9e81a3e1cd9b)

-After executing this there were 0 rows within the ID column that were duplicates, meaning that my data is free from duplicate entries.
+Upon execution, it was determined that there were no duplicate rows within the 'ID' column.
+This indicates that the dataset is devoid of any duplicate entries.

 # Data Cleaning: Checking/Removing Outliers
 I am going to check for outliers in columns Sunrise_Sunset, Severity, and Temperature_F.